Hannah3012/wireframing/README.md

 - **Saves Time and Reduces Rework**: Catching layout or feature issues early avoids costly fixes during development.
 - **Supports Agile Development**: Wireframes are quick to update, making them perfect for fast-paced iterations.

+## Wireframing in Practice

+#### Scenario:
+A small team at a startup was building a scheduling app for tutors and students.
+During the wireframing phase, the designer mocked up a screen where students could book sessions.
+The initial wireframe had a calendar view, a list of available time slots, and a “Book Now” button at the bottom.

+- **Usability Issue Found**:
+When the team reviewed the wireframe with a few tutors, one tutor pointed out that the “Book Now” button appeared even when no time slot was selected.
+This could lead users to try booking without choosing a time, which would cause errors or frustration.

+- **How It Was Fixed**:
+The team adjusted the wireframe to hide the “Book Now” button until a time slot was selected.
+They also added a small message prompting users to select a time first.

+- **Impact on Final Product**:
+This small fix prevented confusion, reduced support requests, and made the booking process feel more natural.
+Catching the issue early also saved time that would’ve been spent fixing it during development or after launch.

+#### Conclusion:
+Wireframing helped the team spot a simple but important usability problem before any code was written.
+It made communication with users and developers easier, and ultimately led to a cleaner, more user-friendly experience.